Kevin King, PhD

 Finally, our research explores and utilizes advanced statistical methods to study development and change over time, including latent growth curve modeling, structural equation modeling, hierarchical linear modeling, IRT and measurement models, and advanced tests and forms of mediational processes.

 Dr. King has been principle and co-investigator on multiple federal and private foundation grants to examine substance use in youth and is the author of numerous peer-reviewed publications appearing in major journals including Addiction, Journal of Abnormal Psychology, Journal of Consulting and Clinical Psychology, Journal of Clinical Child and Adolescent Psychology, and Prevention Science.

 Kristine Thimm Louie

 Kristine is interested risk and resilience related to developmental psychopathology, particularly in adolescents.
 Specifically, she is interested in environmental and contextual influences on self-regulation and impulsivity.
 She is currently focusing on the effects of depression, anxiety, and stress on impulsive behavior.

-Connor is a first-year graduate student pursuing a PhD in child clinical psychology who has been with the lab since September of 2012.
-He is interested in the development of impulse control, sensation seeking, and emotion regulation and their impact on substance use and risk behavior during adolescence.
-In his free time, he enjoys hiking, weight lifting, video games, and running.
-He received a BS in developmental psychology from the University of California San Diego in 2009.
+Connor is a fourth-year graduate student pursuing a PhD in child clinical psychology who has been with the lab since September of 2012.
+Broadly, he is interested in the development of distinct aspects of self-regulation through adolescence and young adulthood and their impact on developing substance use and other risk behavior.
+His current focus is on investigating the impact of early adversity on developmental pathways of emotion regulation and substance use among sexual minority youth.